2 faces of the immigration fight get to stay in US (for now)

 - Rulings come as ICE tightens policy for delaying deportations at Congress' request

-- The case of Jeanette Vizguerra, who has three US-born kids, gained world attention
+(CNN)Jeanette Vizguerra and Arturo Hernandez stood proud and free in the Denver sunshine on Friday and vowed to battle for their fellow undocumented immigrants.

-(CNN)Two undocumented immigrants who hunkered down in the same Denver church to elude deportation have won victories in their fights to stay in the United States.

-Immigration and Customs Enforcement granted temporary stays of removal to Jeanette Vizguerra and Arturo Hernandez, said Vizguerra's attorney, Hans Meyer.
-Both had been living in the country without proper documentation for more than a decade before their encounters with ICE this year.
+The two, who had at times hunkered down in the same Denver church to elude deportation, celebrated being granted temporary stays of removal by Immigration and Customs Enforcement, their attorneys said.
+Both had lived in the country without proper documentation for more than a decade before separate encounters this year with ICE.

-Vizguerra, who has three American-born children younger than 12, is expected walk free Friday at 8:30 a.m.
-(10:30 a.m.
-ET), after securing a stay of nearly two years, Meyer said Thursday.
-She can remain in the United States until March 15, 2019.

-She will return to her family and to work as she awaits a response to her visa application, according to the Metro Denver Sanctuary Coalition.
+"It's a special day for me because I will be able to celebrate Mother's Day with my children and with my grandchildren," Vizguerra said.
+"It's been three months -- very difficult months."

 Vizguerra's case -- and to a lesser degree Hernandez's -- have gained international attention as perceived examples of President Donald Trump's efforts to crack down on illegal immigration.
 Time magazine this year named Vizguerra one of its 100 Most Influential People in the world.

-"Jeanette is a living example of the true American values of courage, integrity, and perseverance," her lawyer said.
-"I am proud to stand alongside her as we work to secure fairness and humanity in both her visa immigration case as well as our nation's immigration laws."

 ICE did not immediately respond Friday to CNN's request for comment.
-The agency has cast recent detentions in both cases as routine.
+The agency has cast recent enforcement efforts in both cases as routine.

+Vizguerra and Hernandez, who both hail from Mexico, thanked cheering supporters -- including lawyers, clergy, activists and community members -- Friday at an outdoor news conference.
+They gave remarks in Spanish that were translated into English.

 Immigration provisions tightened

-Note: Correction: This story was updated to reflect that Vizguerra was not arrested by ICE; she voluntary skipped a mandated check-in and instead sought refuge in a church.